 Klondike Derby Camping Trip

-This was the troop's seventy-fourth consecutive month with at least one overnight camping trip.
+This was our one hundred thirty-third consecutive month with at least one overnight camping trip.